 Transworld Business recently rolled up to Oceanside to spend the morning in the Hydroflex factory and pick the brain of business maven Ciesco.
 Here’s what we found out.

-For those who are not familiar with your company, Tell us a about the beginnings of hydroflex surfboards and it’s origins?
+For those who are not familiar with your company, tell us about the beginnings of Hydroflex surfboards and it’s origins?